 The second step offers the steps to cultivate acceptance and self compassion.
-Most of us add stress as we try to perfect ourselves, criticize and judge ourselves, and change our lives.
+Most of us add stress as we try to perfect ourselves, criticize and judge others, and try to craft more or less ideal lives.
 Nothing wrong with self-growth and ambition but there is also much to be gained from moments of ‘letting it be’.
 In fact, research shows learning to ‘accept’ and ‘allow’ is the quickest path to stress reduction!!

 What you haven’t noticed